1. Grappling is ineffective against multiple assailants

 2. You can only grapple a single person at a time

-Grappling only allows you to grapple a single assailant at a time.
+Grappling only allows you to fight a single assailant at a time.
 It’s impossible to control two or more people who’re resisting and hitting you.
 The reason is your arms and legs can only control so many body parts at a time.
 For example a simple single-leg takedown can only be applied on one persons leg at a time.
 Or consider the many sweeps and transitions used on the ground.
 All of these tactics give you control over one assailant but leave you in precarious positions when fighting more than one.

 Furthermore, you can only finish a fight with one person at a time using grappling.
 You can’t choke two people, or apply joint locks to multiple people on the ground consistently.
 This is in direct contrast to proper striking skills which can end a fight between multiple at a time.
 Even if you choose to focus on one person you can quickly engage a second person which is difficult with grappling.